 When we think of wearables, we typically think of fitness trackers and smartwatches, but wearbles are capable of so much more.
 From monitoring patients both in the hospital and at home, to tracking safety adherence on a construction site, to ensuring that kids get off the bus and arrive home safely, wearables are underestimated in the IoT space.
-In this article, we’ll talk through some of the interest use cases for wearables and where we see their place in the future of IoT.
+In this article, we’ll talk through some of the interest Applications for wearables and where we see their place in the future of IoT.

 How people use wearables reflects a broader trend of people using IoT devices as standalone technologies, rather than within an ecosystem of connected devices.
 As a result, IoT technology has not fully penetrated consumers’ daily lives.